-Note 1—Panel attributes that may influence water absorption include, but are not limited to, panel type, wood species, face veneer thickness and grade, preoverlay surface treatment such as sanding, particle geometry and compaction ratio.
+Note 1: Panel attributes that may influence water absorption include, but are not limited to, panel type, wood species, face veneer thickness and grade, preoverlay surface treatment such as sanding, particle geometry and compaction ratio.

 1.3 This test method does not address sampling procedures, number of replications nor performance criteria since those details vary depending upon the purpose of the testing and the type of product.
 The method is specific to the panel surface and does not evaluate water absorption or edge swell that may occur along panel edges.
 The method does not consider the variables related to in-service moisture conditions and therefore does not claim to directly relate to water absorption that may occur in actual panel use situations.

-1.4 The values stated in SI units are to be regarded as the standard.
+1.4 The values stated in SI units are to be regarded as standard.
 The values given in parentheses are for information only.

-1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This test method does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this test method to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-D4442 Test Methods for Direct Moisture Content Measurement of Wood and Wood-Base Materials
+D4442 Test Methods for Direct Moisture Content Measurement of Wood and Wood-Based Materials

 D5795 Test Method for Determination of Liquid Water Absorption of Coated Wood and Wood Based Products Via Cobb Ring Apparatus

 ICS Number Code 79.060.01 (Wood-based panels in general)